Post-Install Configuration

 as username and 0k4Vyn4A87VtOkEG

-, your password value respectively (plaintext) as the password.
+, your password value respectively (in plaintext) as the password.

-Instead of basic authentication, you may use Oauth or OpenID Connect (OIDC).
+You may use OAuth 2.x or OpenID Connect (OIDC) instead of basic authentication.
 PowerAuth Cloud accepts only JWT, not opaque tokens.
+Note that access to the /admin

-so admin users have to contain claim roles
+role, so admin users must contain the claim roles

 with a value ADMIN

 in the used token.
-The name of the role is case sensitive.
+The role name is case-sensitive.

 The claim name may be changed in the configuration powerauth.cloud.security.auth.oidc.roles-claim=roles